redhat-cop/must-gather-operator/README.md

 in this example we are using a specific service account (which must have cluster admin permissions as per must-gather requirements) and we are specifying a couple of additional must gather images to be run for the `kubevirt` and `ocs` subsystem.
 If not specified serviceAccountRef.Name will default to `default`.
 Also the standard must gather image: `quay.io/openshift/origin-must-gather:latest` is always added by default.

+## Garbage collection

+MustGather instances are cleaned up by the Must Gather operator about 6 hours after completion, regardless of whether they were successful.
+This is a way to prevent the accumulation of unwanted MustGather resources and their corresponding job resources.

 ## Deploying the Operator

 This is a cluster-level operator that you can deploy in any namespace, `must-gather-operator` is recommended.